 Introduction

 There is growing recognition internationally of the social determinants of mental health and of how social inequalities leave those with the least social and economic agency at most risk of mental disorders (World Health Organisation [WHO], 2014).
 A comprehensive mental health service is consequently required to provide support that goes beyond medical treatment to consider the whole person in their environment.
 Social workers are integral to this process.
-Within multidisciplinary teams they support the delivery of timely and holistic services that place the service user and their network at the heart of practice, providing non-judgemental, strengths-based input that promotes self-determination and long-term recovery (Allen 2014; All Party Parliamentary Group [APPG], 2016).
-Despite such endorsement, the social work contribution to community mental health teams (CMHTs), the cornerstone of mental health services in England, is unstable.
-Their membership appears under threat (Association of Directors of Adult Social Care [ADASS], 2018; Lilo & Vose, 2016; McNicoll, 2016) and role clarity undermined by a ‘creeping genericism’ (Brown et al. 2000, p.
-426).
+Within multidisciplinary teams they have been reported to support the delivery of timely and holistic services that place the service user and their network at the heart of practice, providing non-judgemental, strengths-based input that promotes self-determination and long-term recovery (Abendstern et al. 2016, 2020; Allen 2014; All Party Parliamentary Group [APPG], 2016).
+Evidence from service users suggests that they value social workers for their ability to see them ‘in the round’, to work in partnership with them, and to provide clear communication (Kam, 2019; Vicary and Bailey, 2018; Wilberforce et al. 2019).
+When compared with their health colleagues, service users have reported that social workers deliver more person-centred support (Boland et al 2019).
+Despite such endorsement, the social work membership of community mental health teams (CMHTs), the cornerstone of mental health services in England, appears under threat (Association of Directors of Adult Social Care [ADASS], 2018; Lilo & Vose, 2016; McNicoll, 2016).
 This paper provides new empirical evidence and reflects on what the findings mean for the quality of CMHT service provision.
 Its aims are:

 To investigate the position of the social worker within CMHTs in England in terms of membership and roles undertaken and